saddam0091/saddam0091/README.md

 ### Hi there 👋, I'm Saddam Hossain
 #### Front End Developer

 I am currently living in Dhaka, Bangladesh.
-I spend most of the time of my day practicing HTML, CSS, and JavaScript.
+I spend most of the time practicing HTML, CSS, and JavaScript.

 I love to work that challenges me to learn something new.
-To meet the challenges I go through online research, reading blogs, watching tutorials.
+To meet the challenges, I do research online, read blog posts, watch tutorials.
-This helps me to go forward with the new techniques and technologies.
+This procedure helps me to go forward with the new techniques and technologies.
 And I am very passionate about Web Development.

 Skills: JS / HTML / CSS / SASS / Bootstrap / jQuery